 Poland is unique among tax jurisdictions across the world for exempting the testator's immediate family members from inheritance tax.
 This is aimed at accumulating the family's wealth across generations, and therefore the provisions of inheritance tax give preference to the family.
 The beneficiaries need to report the acquisition to the competent head of their tax office within six months of the day the tax obligation has arisen.

-On 6 June 2018, the Supreme Administrative Court issued a precedential judgment that may revolutionise the taxation of donations (Case No. II FSK 1525/16 and II FSK 1526/16).
-In this ruling it is stated that a taxpayer who, by executing the order of a testator or donor, purchased a thing for himself or herself for money from the inheritance or donation, will not pay tax on the part of the estate issued in accordance with this order.
+On 6 June 2018, the Supreme Administrative Court issued a precedential judgment that may revolutionise the taxation of donations.8 In this ruling it is stated that a taxpayer who, by executing the order of a testator or donor, purchased a thing for himself or herself for money from the inheritance or donation, will not pay tax on the part of the estate issued in accordance with this order.

 In practice, this means that with the appropriate order in the donation, all taxpayers – particularly from the third tax group, who settle with the tax authorities according to the highest tax rates – could avoid paying the tax.
 Moreover, the testator or donor's immediate family would be released from the obligation to report the acquisition of the gift or inheritance to the tax authorities.

 Starting from 2019, there is no PIT on the sale of certain types of inherited property.
-Sale of inherited real estate is tax-exempt from PIT if it occurs five years from the end of the year in which the property was acquired or built by the testator (and not the heirs – as it was before).
-Also, the costs of revenues from the sale of inherited real estate is increased by the costs related to the inheritance incurred by the heir (as the taxpayer), and documented costs of acquisition or construction of the real estate are borne by the testator.
+The sale of inherited real estate is tax-exempt from PIT if it occurs five years from the end of the year in which the property was acquired or built by the testator (and not the heirs – as it was before).
+In addition, the costs of revenues from the sale of inherited real estate are increased by the costs related to the inheritance incurred by the heir (as the taxpayer), and documented costs of acquisition or construction of the real estate are borne by the testator.